-Most investors watched and waited when shares of the stablecoin issuer Circle Internet Group fell this week.
+Most investors watched and waited when shares of the stablecoin issuer Circle Internet Group fell in March.
 Not ARK Invest CEO Cathie Wood.

 As Benzinga reports, the multi-millionaire founder bought $16.3-million worth of Circle (NYSE:CRCL) shares on the way down — after selling Circle stock a few days earlier.